 Dr. Adler: This type of ADHD in adults is actually not all that common- probably only about 5% of adults have this type.
 The good news is that the type of symptoms (inattentive or hyperactive-impulsive) has generally not been shown to influence medication response.

 Natalie: When it comes to treating adult ADHD, it sounds like you have to be in it for the long-haul.
 As director of the Adult ADHD Program at New York University Medical Center and a physician who specializes in adult ADHD who has seen probably hundreds of patients, how difficult is it for a patient to stick with treatment over the long-term?

 Dr. Adler: Well, that is a question that I am commonly asked.
 Treatment should be initiated for a period of time sufficient to be certain that significant symptom reduction occurs.
-Most people take medications over the longer term as ADHD is often lifelong.
+Most people take medications over the long term as ADHD is often lifelong.
 Sticking with a treatment plan is critical.
-It is easier to take medications once or twice a day and the good news is that the newer longer acting stimulants and non-stimulants fit that bill.
+It is easier to take medications once or twice a day and the good news is that the newer longer-acting stimulants and non-stimulants fit that bill.

 LoveJoLu: So adults will have to take meds the rest of their lives for ADHD symptoms?

 Dr. Adler: Not necessarily, the rest of your life is a very long time.
 The decision as to how long, should be carefully discussed with your physician, but some individuals do take medications long term.

 Natalie: If a patient quits treatment for ADHD, what have you found to be the usual reasons?